-- • As a note it will be a little bit runny but shouldn't be pure liquid either.
+- • Note it will be a little bit runny but shouldn’t be pure liquid either.
 Spread mixture onto a baking sheet into 6 small fairly flat circles.

-- • Place in the oven for 10 minutes then carefully peel them off the parchment and flip them and place back in the oven for 5-7 more minutes.
+- • Place in the oven for 10 minutes then carefully peel them off the parchment, flip them and place back in the oven for 5-7 more minutes.

 - • Once they’re done place them on a wire rack to cool slightly.

 - • Heat a medium sized pan over medium heat and place the tortillas into the pan pressing down slightly and brown them to your liking.
 (Don’t skip this step because it gives them slightly crispy on the edges and gives them a wonderfully nutty taste).

 - “My name is Joshua Weissman.
 I was born and raised in California and I currently live in Texas.
 As this may come as a shock to some of you I am currently 17 years old.
 I love my family more than anything in the world.
 And if it wasn’t for the constant love and support of my amazing parents I would be nothing and wouldn’t have been able to do what I did.
 Ever since I was a little kid I have had this immense passion for cooking.
 But sadly as I got older my health began to decline and I began to have serious problems with my health but my love for food remained strong!
 But not for the better.
 I struggled and struggled with my problems and got constantly ridiculed and made fun of because of the weight.
 I was bullied, shunned from groups and a lot of the times physically harassed.